Achievable logoAchievable logo

 Stride length

-Distance between successive points of foot-to-foot contact of the same foot (Decreases with age, pain, disease, and fatigue).
+Distance between successive points of foot-to-foot contact of the same foot, or 1 complete gait cycle of that extremity.
+(Decreases with age, pain, disease, and fatigue).

 Normal patterns of gait